Experimental Graduate Program: Application and Admission

-- Official undergraduate transcripts
+- Unofficial undergraduate transcripts

-- Your current and prior research experience (including the research goals/findings, and your level of involvement, responsibilities, and accomplishments).
+- Describe your current and prior research experiences (including the research topic and your level of involvement, responsibilities, and accomplishments).
 Include any conference presentations or publications that are completed or in progress.

 Admission Deadlines and Decisions

-The Psychology Department priority application deadline is February 1.
+The Psychology Department priority application deadline is January 15.
 We will review late applications submitted after the priority deadline on a space-available basis.
-Completed applications must be submitted by March 15; however, because maximum student enrollment in the program is limited, all applicants are strongly encouraged to submit application materials by February 1.
+Completed applications must be submitted by March 15; however, because maximum student enrollment in the program is limited, all applicants are strongly encouraged to submit application materials by January 15.

 Application Materials and Additional Information

 Applicants are required to submit ALL materials (see required application materials above) to the Graduate School.
-If you have any questions or difficulties with the application materials on the website, please contact the WWU Graduate School directly via e-mail or 360-650-3170.
+If you have any questions or difficulties with the application materials on the website, please contact the Western Graduate School directly via e-mail or 360-650-3170.

 Students considering the program at Western are invited to visit the attractive campus, which is located between Seattle, Washington and Vancouver, British Columbia.